bitcoin-dot-org/Bitcoin.org/_includes/example_transactions.md

 Transaction subsection.
 Recall that we created a 2-of-3 multisig script, so signatures from two private keys are needed.

+**Reminder:** Users should never manually manage private keys on mainnet.
+See the warning in the [complex raw transaction section][devex complex raw transaction].

 <div markdown="1" class="multicode">
 {% highlight bash %}
 > bitcoin-cli -regtest signrawtransaction $RAW_TX '''